symfony/symfony-docs/reference/configuration/doctrine.rst

 own mappings, where you tell Doctrine exactly *where* to look, along with some other configurations.

-If you're using the ``auto_mapping`` configuration, you just need to overwrite the configurations you want.
-In this case it's important that the key of the mapping configurations corresponds to the name of the bundle.
+If you are using the ``auto_mapping`` configuration, you just need to overwrite the configurations you want.
+In this case it is important that the key of the mapping configurations corresponds to the name of the bundle.

 For example, suppose you decide to store your ``XML`` configuration for